Berlin International University of Applied Sciences: Governance

-Berlin International is governed by one president and one vice president.
+The university is governed by one president and two vice presidents.
 They oversee the academic programmes of the university.
-Their work is reviewed by the Academic Senate, the University Advisory Board, and by a representative of a non-profit management company.
-The Chancellor is in charge of the operational management Berlin International.
+Their work is reviewed by the Academic Senate, the University Advisory Board, and by a representative of a management company.
+The Chancellor is in charge of the operational management of the university.

-The current President is Prof. Yüksel Pögün-Zander, PhD.
-Prof. Javier Martín and Prof. Dr. Barış Ülker are the current Vice Presidents, and Klaus Büchel, ass. iur. is the current Chancellor.
-Dr. Serdar Şenel is the current general manager of BAU Higher Education Service gGmbH.
+The current Chancellor is Prof. Dr. Peter Mathias Konhäusner.

 Advisory board

 In 2014, the university (under its former name, BAU IB) established a University Advisory Board (Hochschulrat).
 The Advisory Board can have anywhere between 4 and 11 members who meet twice a year to advise the presidency regarding the strategy of the university.
 They also advise on matters such as new study programmes, research projects, and the recruitment of professors and students.
 The term of office is 4 years, with members serving two terms at maximum (re-appointment is allowed only once).

 Academic profile

 Academic units

-Berlin International has two faculties – the Faculty of Design and the Faculty of Business Administration – with a total of seven study programmes.
+The university has two faculties – the Faculty of Design and the Faculty of Business Administration – with a total of seven study programmes.
 All programmes are taught in English, and feature interdisciplinary teaching.
-For students who do not meet the necessary criteria for English language certification, Berlin International also has an English Preparatory School.
-All research activities at Berlin International are coordinated and supported by the Research Institute.
-The university library, Hans-Dieter Klingemann Library, is named after its president.
+For students who do not meet the necessary criteria for English language certification, the university also has an English Preparatory School.
+All research activities are coordinated and supported by the Research Institute.
+The university library, Hans-Dieter Klingemann Library, is named after its founding president.